Primordialwater/Primordialwater/README.md

  If I do end up doing something wrong, explain it to me (calmly), and I will not do it again.

- I purposefully misspell words when talking to others SOMETIMES (ex. like becomes liek), if you cannot read my text because of this and I'm hanging out with, talking to, or in a conversation with you, you can tell me, and do it nicely, please!
+ I sometimes may purposefully misspell words when talking to others SOMETIMES (ex. like becomes liek), if you cannot read my text because of this and I'm hanging out with, talking to, or in a conversation with you, you can tell me, and do it nicely, please!

- This does not mean all my misspelling is on purpose, ok? ok.
+ This does not mean all my misspelling is on purpose, alright?

  C+hing is allowed unless my name reads : Dniuid / Dni, if you plan on C+hing, please ask me first (For both cases; if my name states C+H, it is allowed and, you do not need to ask).